 Why we’re here

-Our mission statement: education on issues raised by the attestations of abuse in Rigpa through the dissemination of information and intelligent opinion, and to hold Rigpa to account.
+Our mission statement: What Now? aims to educate readers about issues raised by the attestations of abuse in Rigpa through the dissemination of information and informed opinion.
+We also aim to hold Rigpa and Sogyal Lakar/Rinpoche to account, but in a way that honors the ‘good’ while exposing the ‘bad’.

 Posts are not intended to be scolarly, we are more interested in providing information and reflections that encourage deep reflection in students as they process the allegations of abuse in Rigpa and what it means for them.